trentanater77/chatspheres-marketing/web/README.md

 ### Netlify deployment
 - `netlify.toml` pins `base = "web"` and `publish = ".next"`.
 - Set all environment variables in Netlify UI for both build + runtime contexts (see list above).
+- If you’re on a plan that supports scoped env vars, mark `SUPABASE_SERVICE_ROLE_KEY`, `STRIPE_SECRET_KEY`, and other long secrets as **Builds only** to stay under AWS Lambda’s 4KB env limit.
+Otherwise delete unused keys before deploying.
 - Use `npm run build` during deploys.

 ### Scripts